Protect Purdue shares more information, FAQs regarding influenza vaccine requirements for 2020

 - Purdue University Pharmacy (PUP) – Faculty, staff and students.
 Walk-ins between 8:30 a.m. and 5 p.m.
 Monday through Friday.
 Note: Students under the age of 18 must provide written consent from a parent or guardian in order to receive their flu shot at PUP.

-- Purdue University Student Health Service (PUSH) – Flu shots are currently available only for students who have an already existing appointment to meet the Pre-Matriculation Immunization Review requirements for the state of Indiana.
+- Purdue University Student Health Service (PUSH) – Flu shots are currently available only for students who are minors or who have an already existing appointment to meet the Pre-Matriculation Immunization Review requirements for the state of Indiana.

-Information regarding on-campus influenza events for the regional campuses will be shared once plans are finalized.
+Information regarding on-campus influenza events for the regional campuses is available here.

 “Protecting yourself against the flu in a year with an unprecedented global pandemic is one of the best things you can do,” explained Dr. Esteban Ramirez, provider at the Center for Healthy Living (CHL) on Purdue’s West Lafayette campus.
 “Both viruses can cause severe illness, especially in those most vulnerable populations, and it is possible to have the flu — as well as other illnesses — and COVID-19 at the same time.
 Getting a flu vaccine puts you one step ahead in protecting yourself against one of the viruses.
 Individuals should also continue to practice the safety measures shared in regards to COVID-19 such as social distancing, washing hands, keeping your hands away from your face and so on, as all of these also help in preventing the spread of influenza.”